ES-Nix/es/src/templates/qemu-virtual-machine-xfce-copy-paste-minimal/README.md

 - https://wiki.archlinux.org/title/QEMU#SPICE

-So, it loohs like what is here: https://www.kraxel.org/blog/2021/05/qemu-cut-paste/
+So, it looks like what is here: https://www.kraxel.org/blog/2021/05/qemu-cut-paste/
 +
 https://jeancharles.quillet.org/posts/2023-01-16-Basic-nix-vm-for-just-anything.html
 was deprecated/remove from QEMU.
 Where exactly?

-Are any of those the related to this `-chardev qemu-vdagent`?
+Are any of those related to this `-chardev qemu-vdagent`?
 - https://gitlab.com/Remmina/Remmina/-/issues/1268
 - https://gitlab.xfce.org/xfce/xfce4-settings/-/issues/142